-Council’s LGA sits in a region known to have extremely high biodiversity made possible by its landscape and climate.
-North Eastern NSW and South East QLD is in an overlay between tropical and temperate ecosystems known as the Macleay – McPherson Overlap.
 It is the southern most limit for many tropical species as well as being the northern most limit for many temperate species.
-There are 413 species, five populations and 18 ecological communities listed as endangered or vulnerable in the Northern Rivers Catchment Management Authority (NRCMA) area.
-This is a large area that extends from the Camden Haven River in the south to the Queensland border and 160 km inland.
+There are 413 species, five populations and 18 ecological communities listed as endangered or vulnerable in the Northern Rivers Catchment Management Authority area.
+This is a large area which extends from the Camden Haven River in the south to the Queensland border and 160 km inland.